 Seventeen “Best Of…” awards will be given out at the end of the festival.
 For details, see Withoutabox and Film Freeway.

 The Tampa class meets weekly at The Graham Thursdays, 7 to 10 p.m. at 2400 E. Henry Ave. in Seminole Heights,

 Carole teaches a combination of acting techniques, including emotional recall, improv, scene study, being in the moment and auditioning which she learned from Hollywood acting coaches and with the Groundlings while living in Los Angeles for a number of years both as an actress and behind the scenes assistant.
 She also holds an acting class in Lakeland on the second Saturday of each month at My Office & More, 122 E. Main St., 11 a.m. to 3 p.m. for students 18 plus.
 Carole Gordon can be contacted by email at firstname.lastname@example.org

 Women In Film and Television’s Tampa branch led locally by Rose Rosen, CSA continues to hold networking meetings on the third Wednesday of every month.
-This month, members and guests meet at 5:30pm at Irish31 at Westshore Mall for some sips and snacks before catching a flick at 7:15pm in the Westshore AMC Movie Theater.
-Lots of new activities coming up soon, we hear.
+Members and guests meet at 5:30pm at various locations in Tampa.

 BOARD OF DIRECTORS